 senso content verification --status draft"

 "I'm going to publish 3 of these as citeables — one per funnel stage.
-These go to a sandbox URL (not your main site), so you can see what the output looks like without committing to anything.
+They go to the org's default publishing destination, so you can see what the output looks like on a real public surface without touching the user's main site.
 Picking the strongest drafts now..."

 From senso content verification --status draft, pick: